Docker Installation (Unix)

 4. Configure environment variables

 Open the file env in a text editor and adjust the settings to match your environment.
-In particular, set ALLEGRA_HOME_DIR to the absolute path of your persistent Allegra home directory (ALLEGRA_HOME) created in step 1.
+In particular, set ALLEGRA_HOME_DIR to the absolute path of your persistent Allegra home directory (ALLEGRA_HOME) created in step 1, and set DB_PASSWORD to a strong database password.

 Example configuration: